A Nation Divided 1845-1865

 A political party which was opposing the expansion of slavery to the west of the U.S. Free-Soil Party.
 The Free-Soil Party was a short-lived political group in the mid-1800s that sought to prevent the spread of slavery into newly acquired western territories.

-A statement by Douglas that states have right to choose if slavery is permitted
+a statement by Douglas that states have right to choose if slavery is permitted

 Freeport Doctrine